bbneves/Spotify_Playlist_Analysis/README.md

 ### Data Pre-Processing
 To begin the machine learning aspect of our anaylsis, our group set out to create a Logistic Regression model that would predict whether or not a given song would be popular.
 To do this, we split the data into binary groups based on the song's popularity score that we scraped from the Spotify API.
 Songs with a score of 60 or above were given a '1' score, which represents the popular group.
 Songs with a score below 60 were given a '0' score, which represents the unpopular group.
 We then used a Logistic Regression model to predict whether a song would be popular or unpopular based on the audio features metrics, before moving onto a neural network model.

+*UPDATE*: By evaluating the popularity in the dataset, we increased the popularity threshold to 66.
+This score reflects the 3rd percentile division of the dataset.
+          In order to explore more possibilities, we attempted the use of Deep Learning (More information on it below)

 ### Data Feature Engineering
 We removed columns with names (track_uri, title, artist, etc.), and genres were encoded.
 Duplicate songs - the same song in multiple playlists - were dropped for this portion of the analysis.
 To determine feature importance, we used the correlation matrix from the Data Analysis phase to identify the most useful audio features for predicting popularity, and also looked at the distribution of popularity for each audio feature as shown below: